 Even though there are tons of benefits of using Bootstrap, few drawbacks shouldn’t be neglected.
 Let’s see the negative aspects of Bootstrap, making you why you shouldn’t use Bootstrap.

 If you’re just starting with Bootstrap, you would be puzzled by some of its syntaxes.
 For instance, when you’re working on-grid system and want to take up a third of the screen, you have to add the .col-md-4 class instead of using the number 3.

 At first instance, you might wonder where does 4 fits into taking up a third of the screen.
 However, the syntax has a valid reason for that.
 This is because Bootstrap consists of 12-column which makes 4 a third of 12.
 Now, it could be confusing for anyone to comprehend the valid reason for this process.

 As previously stated, Bootstrap files tend to be heavy, which takes tremendous amounts of loading time.
 The size of these files is mainly because of the nature of their framework.

 There’s no denying that using Bootstrap may make the developer or design slack off and don’t spend time and energy to learn to code.
 This is because mostly Bootstrap developers and designers only work on recycled codes that counterproductive from a learning perspective.
-To prevent that from ever happening, you need to deeply learn to code and Bootstrap to fully understand its functioning.
+To prevent that from ever happening, you need to deeply learn to code and Bootstrap to understand its functioning fully.

 All of these aspects only point towards Bootstrap being one of the dynamic tools to develop websites quickly and efficiently.